 - It is legal to own a pocket knife

 - It is legal to own a Balisong, or butterfly knife

 - It is illegal to carry a “location-restricted” knife to/near specific locations.

 The Texas state legislature does not limit other knives.

-State legislature is covered by the Unlawful Carrying Weapons law as well as some case precedence.
+The state legislature is covered by the Unlawful Carrying Weapons law as well as some case precedents.

 § 46.02.
 Unlawful Carrying Weapons